You may find the answer to that question by clicking here.

 Repairs: within 5 years, replacement parts will no longer be available for a digital piano.
 In contrast, a member of the piano technician’s guild should be able to repair any acoustic piano regardless of manufacturer.

-In short, a digital piano will likely need to be sold at an 80% loss within a few years, and likely need to be replaced with an acoustic instrument.
+In short, a digital piano will likely need to be sold at a significant-$3000 loss within a few years, and likely need to be replaced with an acoustic instrument.

 What is the solution?